-The basis for the tax reduction is the number of kWh that are fed into the grid at the connection point under a calendar year.
+The basis for the tax reduction is the number of kWh that are fed into the grid at the connection point within a calendar year.
 However, the maximum number of kWh for which a system owner can receive the tax credit may not exceed the number of kWh bought within the same year.
 In addition, one is only obliged to a maximum of 30 000 kWh per year.
 The grid owner will file the measurement on how much electricity that has been fed into and out of the connection point in one year and the data will be sent to the Swedish Tax Agency (Skatteverket).
 The tax reduction will then be included in the income tax return information, which should be submitted to the Swedish Tax Agency in May the following year.

-The tax credit of 0.60 SEK/kWh is received on top of other compensations for the excess electricity, such as compensation offered by electricity retailer utility companies (see section 7.2), the grid benefit compensation (see section 3.9.1) and revenues for selling green electricity certificates and guarantees of origins (see section 3.2.3 and 3.2.4).
-The tax credit system can be seen as a FiT for the excess electricity.
-However, unlike the FiT systems of e.g. Germany, the Swedish tax credit system does not offer a guaranteed purchase agreement over a specific period.
-This means that the extra income a micro producer receives from the tax credit system when feeding electricity to the grid can be withdrawn quickly.
+The tax credit of 0.60 SEK/kWh is received on top of other compensations for the excess electricity, such as compensation offered by electricity retailer utility companies (see section 7.2), the grid benefit compensation (see section 3.4.6) and revenues for selling green electricity certificates and guarantees of origins (see section 3.2.5 and 3.2.6).
+The tax credit system can be seen as a feed-in tariff for the excess electricity.
+However, unlike the feed-in tariff systems of e.g. Germany, the Swedish tax credit system does not offer a guaranteed purchase agreement over a specific period.
+This means that the extra income a micro-producer receives from the tax credit system when feeding electricity to the grid can be withdrawn, increased or decreased by a political decision.

-According to the Swedish Tax Agency 5 463 micro producers of renewable electricity received a total 11 366 806 SEK for excess electricity fed into the grid in 2015.
-In 2016 these number were 8 157 micro producers and 19 065 239 SEK.
-Since the tax credit is 0.60 SEK/kWh these numbers correspond to 18 945 MWh and 31 776 MWh for 2015 and 2016, respectively.
-The average production fed into the grid by micro producers that had capacity of less 100 amperes was thereby 3 895 kWh in 2016.
+According to the Swedish Tax Agency 11 976 micro-producers of renewable electricity received a total 28 680 990 SEK for excess electricity fed into the grid in 2017.
+Since the tax credit is 0.60 SEK/kWh these numbers correspond to 47 801 MWh.
+The average production fed into the grid by micro-producers that had capacity of less 100 amperes was thereby 3 991 kWh in 2017.
+How these number has developed since the start in 2015 are summarized in Table 24.